flexigpt/vscode-extension/docs/features.md

 ### Prompts behavior

 - Click the input text box to load default and configured inbuilt/custom prompts.
+- Or use system vars to enhance adhoc chat.
 - Full behavior and documentation can be found [here](/prompts).

 ## Search Stack Overflow